Rush Limbaugh Sr.: Death and legacy

 Rush Limbaugh Sr. died on April 8, 1996.
 He was 104 years old at the time of his death.

 Limbaugh's descendants include jurists Stephen N. Limbaugh Sr., Stephen N. Limbaugh Jr., and grandsons radio commentator Rush H. Limbaugh III and attorney and political commentator David Limbaugh.

-In 2007, a Rush Hudson Limbaugh Sr. United States Courthouse located in Cape Girardeau, Missouri was named after him by the 110th United States Congress via Public Law 110-13.
+In 2007, the Rush Hudson Limbaugh Sr. United States Courthouse located in Cape Girardeau, Missouri, was named after him by the 110th United States Congress via Public Law 110-13.